scholtzan/scholtzan.net/content/blog/bigquery-udf-python.md

 tags = ["BigQuery", "Python", "Mozilla", "Open Source"]
 +++

 BigQuery supports user-defined functions written in JavaScript and by using WebAssembly it is [even possible to run C code](https://blog.sourced.tech/post/calling-c-functions-from-bigquery/).
-While having support for C is quite neat a more widely used language when it comes to data analysis and processing is Python with its scientific library ecosystem making the lifes of data scientists much easier.
+While having support for C is quite neat a more widely used language when it comes to data analysis and processing is Python with its scientific library ecosystem making the lives of data scientists much easier.
 So, wouldn't it be cool to bring Python into BigQuery?
 That was the motivation behind my internship project at Mozilla.

 ## Pyodide and BigQuery Limitations

-Starting out with this project, the initial idea was to use [Pyodide](https://github.com/iodide-project/pyodide) which is the Python stack compiled to WebAssembly including various scientific libraries, such as NumPy or Pandas.
+Starting out with this project, the initial idea was to use [Pyodide](https://github.com/iodide-project/pyodide) which is the Python stack compiled to WebAssembly including various scientific libraries, such as NumPy and Pandas.
 Pyodide runs in the web browser and is used as part of [Iodide](https://alpha.iodide.io/), a tool to write interactive documents using web technologies.
-However, after some testing and playing around it became clear that BigQuery has various limitations related to UDFs that make using Pyodide not possible:
+However, after some testing and playing around it became clear that BigQuery has various limitations related to UDFs that make using Pyodide impossible:

 * The maximum inline code blob size is 32 KB.
 * External code files can only have a size of up to 1 MB.